 Many patients diagnosed with herniated discs benefit from working with physical therapists.
 Common physical therapy techniques used as treatments for spine conditions like a herniated disc include:

 - Transcutaneous electrical nerve stimulation (TENS)

 Sometimes, relieving the pain and discomfort caused by a herniated disc requires lifestyle changes to improve overall health.
 For example, losing weight has many benefits; from decreasing pressure on the spine to improving blood flow.
 Regular exercise can strengthen supporting muscles and relieve pain from a herniated disc, as well.
 Smoking and excessive alcohol consumption deprive the spine of oxygen- and nutrient-rich blood and water and should be ceased with the help of a medical professional.

 Laser Spine Institute

 If medication, physical therapy, lifestyle change and other nonsurgical herniated disc treatments prove ineffective after several weeks or months, your physician may then discuss surgery with you.
-Laser Spine Institute offers minimally invasive spine surgery, an alternative to open back surgery.
-To date, our minimally invasive procedures have helped more than 75,000 patients find relief from their neck or back pain.
+Laser Spine Institute offers minimally invasive spine surgery as an outpatient alternative to traditional open back surgery.
+To date, our minimally invasive procedures have helped thousands of patients find relief from their neck or back pain.
 Herniated discs can be treated with either our minimally invasive decompression or stabilization procedures, depending on the severity of the disc damage.